Quick guide for Employers of Domestic Helpers

 - Useful contacts for Hong Kong Government Departments

-Fair Employment Agency is a non-profit employment agency placing Filipino domestic workers in Hong Kong.
+Fair Employment Agency is a non-profit employment agency placing Filipino domestic helpers in Hong Kong.
 Read Our Story or find information on our services at View Pricing.
-With thousands of placements under our belt and 90% of employers and workers recommending us to friends, you’re in good hands!
+With thousands of placements under our belt and 90% of employers and domestic helpers recommending us to friends, you’re in good hands!

 If you found this article helpful, please consider donating today.